getpatchwork/patchwork/docs/deployment/installation.rst

    received = false
    EOF

-Validate that this works as expected by starting `getmail`:
+Validate that this works as expected by starting *getmail*:

 .. code-block:: shell

    $ getmail --getmaildir=/etc/getmail/user@example.com --idle INBOX

-If everything works as expected, you can create a `systemd` script to ensure this starts on boot:
+If everything works as expected, you can create a *systemd* script to ensure this starts on boot:

 .. code-block:: shell

-   $ sudo cat << EOF > /etc/systemd/system/getmail.service
+   $ sudo tee /etc/systemd/system/getmail.service > /dev/null << EOF
    [Unit]
    Description=Getmail for user@example.com